thesabinelim/comp1531-slackr/README.md

     We recommend you get familiar with the slack-app (the one we invited you to) in order to understand the mechanics of a slack-like app to provide better articulated user stories.
 Consider this a form of market research on "similar products" to better understand where UNSW are coming from.

-    Each individual story should form its own card on the project task board.
+    Each individual story should form its own card on the project task board (this can be found on gitlab).

 3. Write assumptions that you feel you are making in your interpretation of the specification and of the functions provided.